-Wednesday marks the 50th anniversary of the April 4, 1968, assassination of Martin Luther King Jr. Yet, while his birthday has become a national holiday and schoolchildren across the nation and the world know the words of his most famous speeches, there are still many aspects of his life and work that remain lesser known.
+While Martin Luther King Jr.’s birthday has become a national holiday and schoolchildren across the nation and the world know the words of his most famous speeches, there are still many aspects of his life and work that remain lesser known.
 Some of those facts are perhaps avoided because they are uncomfortable, others are merely lost in the great expanse of information available about the man.

-To mark the anniversary of his death, TIME put the question to 10 experts whose recent or forthcoming books touch on the topic: today, a half-century later, what is something that most people still don’t know about Martin Luther King Jr.?
+TIME put the question to 10 experts whose recent or forthcoming books touch on the topic: a half-century after his death, what is something that most people still don’t know about Martin Luther King Jr.?

 These are their answers:

 Gary Dorrien, author of Breaking White Supremacy: Martin Luther King Jr. and the Black Social Gospel:

 Dr. King, in his last years, was more radical than everyone around him.
 He dragged the Southern Christian Leadership Conference (SCLC) to campaign in Chicago, where his lieutenants did not want to go.
 He got pelted with rocks in Chicago and admonished his staff that white Americans had never intended to integrate their schools and neighborhoods.
 He added pointedly that white Americans “literally sought to annihilate the Indian.”
 He defied the Civil Rights establishment, the Johnson Administration, and his closest advisors by opposing the Vietnam War.
 He campaigned for a minimum guaranteed income and bitterly regretted that he could not speak in public about democratic socialism.
 At the end he dragged SCLC into the Poor People’s Campaign, now outflanking even James Bevel, his usual barometer of going too far.